Orson Welles: Around the World

-Radio (1946)
+Third return to radio

 In 1946, Welles began two new radio series—The Mercury Summer Theatre of the Air for CBS, and Orson Welles Commentaries for ABC.
 While Mercury Summer Theatre featured half-hour adaptations of some classic Mercury radio shows from the 1930s, the first episode was a condensation of his Around the World stage play, and is the only record of Cole Porter's music for the project.
 Several original Mercury actors returned for the series, as well as Bernard Herrmann.
 Welles invested his earnings into his failing stage play.
 Commentaries was a political vehicle, continuing the themes from his New York Post column.
 Again, Welles lacked a clear focus, until the NAACP brought to his attention the case of Isaac Woodard.
 Welles brought significant attention to Woodard's cause.

 The last broadcast of Orson Welles Commentaries on October 6, 1946, marked the end of Welles's own radio shows.